Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: Perturbed energy levels and transition amplitudes

 where $H_2(t)=F(t)\hat{Q}$ with $F(t)=\dot h_{11} $, and $\hat{Q}$ being given by (hat has been omitted while writing the expression)

 Using eq.(\ref{14a}) in eq.(\ref{probamp}), we can write down all of the possible transition amplitudes from the perturbed ground state as

 where $T_{01},~T_{02},~T_{03}$, and $T_{04}$ are given by

 Now looking at the above transition amplitudes, we can make the following observations.
 In the limit $\alpha \rightarrow 0$ and $\beta \rightarrow 0$, all the transition amplitudes become zero except $C_{0^\beta \rightarrow 2^\beta }$.
-Hence for a one dimensional harmonic oscillator interacting with gravitational wave under the standard HUP framework, only $ 0^\beta \rightarrow 2^\beta$ transition will occur.
+Hence for a one-dimensional harmonic oscillator interacting with gravitational wave under the standard HUP framework, only $ 0^\beta \rightarrow 2^\beta$ transition will occur.
 Due to the presence of the GUP containing only quadratic term in momentum (i.e., $\alpha=0$), we get another transition $0^\beta\rightarrow 4^\beta$ in addition to the previous one $( 0^\beta \rightarrow 2^\beta )$ with different amplitudes \cite{sb}.
 In this paper, we consider the LQGUP which contains both the contributions in linear and quadratic terms in momentum.
 This consideration reveals that there are transitions between $0^\beta \rightarrow 1^\beta$, $0^\beta \rightarrow 2^\beta$, $0^\beta \rightarrow 3^\beta$ and $0^\beta \rightarrow 4^\beta$ with different amplitudes.
 Moreover, note that $T_{01}$ and $T_{03}$ arises due to presence of only $\alpha$ and $T_{02}$ and $T_{04}$ bear the contributions of both $\alpha$ and $\beta$.
 Therefore, looking at the possible experimental outcomes \cite{sg4,sg5,sb} of these detectors in a future generation of resonant bar detectors, one can see that resonant detector of the gravitational wave is not only a reliable candidate to probe such Planckian effects but also be able to predict the mathematical structure of such Planckian modifications.
 This is one of the most important results in this paper.
+It is important to note that such transitions can occur also if certain external noise contribution is there which may lead to such transitions between adjacent states as well.
+Hence, one needs to get rid of all the additional noise contributions to truly detect the existence of LQGUP in nature.

 Now eq.(s)(\ref{10a},\ref{10b},\ref{10c},\ref{10}) denoting the transition amplitudes indicate that the presence of the LQGUP can be checked by measuring the corresponding transition probabilities from the relation